Gordon Coates: Premiership

+Opposition

+With the formation of the United government Coates became Leader of the Opposition.
+When United put forward their proposed Unemployment Act of 1930 to deal with the still growing numbers of unemployed Labour refused to support it.
+It required men to register as unemployed, but insisted on the principle of no pay without work, requiring men to labour in work schemes of dubious value receiving pay from an unemployment board.
+Without Labour's votes the bill could not be passed but Coates pledged Reform's support to allow it to pass.
+Coates thought the government was largely incompetent and were risking social cohesion with its austerity.
+He sensed a political opportunity to let United take the blame for the depression while leaving his own party comparatively clean.
+However the Reform Party conference in 1931 advised further co-operation with United.
+Against his better judgement Coates was persuaded to do so.

 Coalition

-In 1931, the Labour Party withdrew its support from United, protesting about various economic measures which it regarded as hostile to workers.
+In 1931, the Labour Party completely withdrew its support from the United government, protesting about various economic measures which it regarded as hostile to workers.
 Coates and the Reform Party subsequently agreed to form a coalition with United, preventing a general election in which Labour might have made significant gains.
-United's leader, George Forbes, remained Prime Minister, but Coates and his Reform Party colleagues gained a number of significant posts.
+United's leader, George Forbes, remained prime minister, but Coates and his Reform Party colleagues gained a number of significant posts.
 William Downie Stewart Jr, Coates' colleague, became Minister of Finance.

-In the 1931 general election the United-Reform Coalition remained in power, although Labour increased its share of the vote.
+In the 1931 general election the United-Reform Coalition retained power, although Labour increased its share of the vote.
 Economic problems persisted, however, and unemployment continued to rise.
 Coates quarrelled with William Downie Stewart Jr over the government's response, and Coates himself became Minister of Finance.
 The Prime Minister, George Forbes, became increasingly apathetic and disillusioned, and increasingly Coates ran the government.
 Talk persisted about the emotional state of Coates.
+As finance minister he devalued the New Zealand currency and established the Reserve Bank of New Zealand in 1934.

 In 1935, he was awarded the King George V Silver Jubilee Medal.

 In the 1935 general election the coalition suffered a major defeat, winning only 19 seats: Coates nearly lost Kaipara.
-The Labour Party, which had won 53 seats, formed its first government and Michael Joseph Savage became Prime Minister.
+The Labour Party, which had won 53 seats, formed its first government and Michael Joseph Savage became prime minister.